PHRASES YOU'LL COME ACROSS

 Credit checks can either be ‘soft’ and not impact your report, or ‘hard’ which will leave a search on your report.
 You should avoid allowing too many hard credit checks to happen in a short space of time to make sure your credit score is not impacted.
 Your TMP adviser will be able to tell you what kind of check will be needed in your case, as each lender has different requirements.
 We will never give permission for a lender to carry out a credit check without your consent.

-If you want to check your credit in advance, the one we use pulls together data from all four credit reference agencies.
+If you want to check your credit in advance, the one we use pulls together data from all three credit reference agencies.
 Get a free Check My File credit report by using their 30 day trial.
 Click here (it’s subsequently £14.99 per month and you can cancel at any time).

 £12 will be paid by Check My File to TMP The Mortgage People Ltd which is an appointed representative of Mortgage Advice Bureau Limited and Mortgage Advice Bureau (Derby) Limited.
 Mortgage Advice Bureau Limited and Mortgage Advice Bureau (Derby) Limited does not receive a share of this commission and has no direct affiliation with Check My File.